 - 1 orange – peeled of course 😉

-- Grapes (a handful is usually fine)
+- Red grapes (a handful is usually fine)

-- 2 frozen strawberries (can be more depending on the size)
+- 2 frozen strawberries (depending on size)

 - Frozen spinach

-- 1 scoop chocolate Dymatize protein powder
+- 1 scoop of chocolate protein powder

 - Add water and blend

-- Frozen broccoli Florette
+- Frozen broccoli florettes

-- Frozen peas/carrots / frozen Lima beans
+- Frozen peas/carrots

-Remember, nuts and seeds can add calories to the smoothie so use them sparingly.
+- Nuts and seeds can add calories to the smoothie so use them sparingly.
 A little bit goes a long way.

 What's The Best Protein?